Jeanie-Rodriguez/Jeanie-Rodriguez.github.io/_posts/2024-08-21-tip-process-infographic.markdown

  caption: "Photo Credit: [Unsplash: ThisisEngineering](https://unsplash.com/@thisisengineering)"
 ---

-I have a strong appreciation for well-crafted infographics.
-Recently, I’ve taken the initiative to design my own to effectively break down and communicate complex processes and concepts to my teams and stakeholders.

-This particular infographic, created in Canva, illustrates the process for submitting improvement proposals to Air Force Tactics, Techniques, and Procedures (best practice guides), along with a side-by-side comparison of the approval processes for both categories of these guides.
+This infographic was created in Canva and was ultimately distributed to 87 offices.
+It explains how employees can submit their ideas for inclusion in Air Force Tactics, Techniques, and Procedures (*best practice guides*) and illustrates the approval process for both categories using a side-by-side comparison.

-The information was originally scattered across three comprehensive documents and not presented in a straightforward manner.
-Developing this infographic required extensive research and close collaboration with subject matter experts to ensure its accuracy.
+To develop this infographic, I conducted extensive research of source materials and collborated with subject matter experts to ensure accuracy.